upsmithapps/upsmithapps.github.io/_pages/cookiepolicy.md

 ## Add-on Specific Cookie Policies

-### Notion Embedder for Monday
+### Notion Embedder for monday.com

-**Cookie usage**: Notion Embedder for Monday does not embed any tracking cookies.
+**Cookie usage**: Notion Embedder for monday.com does not embed any tracking cookies.
 However, please note that Notion, the platform our add-on integrates with, may embed tracking cookies depending on their settings.

 **Consent**: By inputting Notion URL in our add-on, you acknowledge and agree that Notion may embed tracking cookies.
 We recommend reviewing Notion's cookie policy to understand how they handle cookies and what your options are regarding their use.